thgrund/SuperDirtMixer/README.md

 - Files are stored in plain JSON format.
 - Reset all parameters to their default values.

+## Clean up before Upgrade

+If you already installed the SuperDirtMixer, then you need to remove the EQui Quark manually once.
+This is needed to switch to my fork, instead of using the original repository.
+This is how you achieve that:

+1. Execute `Quarks.gui` in SuperCollider or open the Quarks ui under `Language/Quarks`
+2. Search for `EQui` and select it
+3. Open the directory under `Local path` (should be inside of `downloaded-quarks`)
+4. Delete the `EQui` folder
+5. Close the Quarks window

 ## How to install it

 You can download the bundled zip from this GitHub repository, unpack it and install the Quark in SuperCollider.
 You can do this in SuperCollider via `Language -> Quarks -> Install a folder`.